So You Are Interested in Buying a Pistol For Self-Defense !

 If things start escalating, it would be wise to have the firearm concealed in your hand or sleeve, inside a shirt or your jacket pocket, or on it while in the holster, ready to go, even to the point of pre-firing while it is still in the pocket if things escalate rapidly.
 However be aware that if you do this with a semi-automatic, that it may well not have room in the pocket for the slide to retract far enough to eject the empty and may not reload a 2nd round, which would incapacitate your firearm.

 And all bullet holes have to enter from the front part of the body.
-It would be highly unlikely that the perpetrator would be advancing with his back to you and be a threat at the same time.
+It would be highly unlikely that the perpetrator would be advancing with his back to you and be a threat at the same time (unless you could prove the assailant was a Judo expert and in the process of attacking you with a spin).
 If they turn and move away, the threat to you has now greatly diminished.
 However do not let your guard down as they may be using the retreat as a trick, where they may use the time to pull a gun and then spin around when you think it is over, OR even to where they may have an accomplice move in from behind you.
 Try to have something at your back that they/their buddies can not get to.

 I have another friend who years ago worked night shift for Boeing in Seattle.
 His wife was well versed in firearms handling.
 One night he got off early, came home, unlocked the door with his key and proceeded to raid the refrigerator.
 In the still of the night, he, as well as those of us who are familiar with Colt 1911s had no trouble identifying the cocking of his wife's Colt that she kept in the bedroom.
 Next time, he made it a point to slam the door, step on the cat's tail, and holler very loud, "Honey, I'm Home".